IPDSnelting/velcom/README.md

 * **JGit:** No host-key verification is performed *at all*
 * **Native git:** Host key verification is done normally.
-Please note that *the first connection to a new host will fail*, as velcom can not ask you to verify the key!
+Please note that *the first connection to a new host will fail*, as VelCom can not ask you to verify the key!
 As soon as you connected *once* normally (via ssh or the command line git) and the host is in `known_hosts`, cloning will work normally.
 If the host key changes, VelCom will refuse cloning any new repo from that host, but